Home » Posts tagged 'brazil' (Page 9)

 Putin Leads BRICS Uprising

-There’s been a virtual blackout of news from this year’s seventh annual BRICS summit in Ufa, Russia.
+Putin Leads BRICS Uprising There’s been a virtual blackout of news from this year’s seventh annual BRICS summit in Ufa, Russia.
 None of the mainstream media organizations are covering the meetings or making any attempt to explain what’s going on.
-As a result, the American people remain largely in the dark about a powerful coalition of nations that are putting in place an alternate system that will greatly reduce US influence in the world and end the current era of superpower rule.
+As a result, the American people remain largely in the dark about a powerful coalition […]

 NSA’s Top Brazilian Political and Financial Targets Revealed by New Wikileaks Disclosure

-Top secret data from the National Security Agency, shared with The Intercept by WikiLeaks, reveals that the U.S. spy agency targeted the cellphones and other communications devices of more than a dozen top Brazilian political and financial officials, including the country’s president Dilma Rousseff, whose presidential plane’s telephone was on the list.
-President Rousseff just yesterday returned to Brazil after a trip to the U.S. that included a meeting with President Obama, a visit she had delayed for almost two years in anger over prior revelations of NSA spying on Brazil.
+NSA’s Top Brazilian Political and Financial Targets Revealed by New Wikileaks Disclosure Top secret data from the National Security Agency, shared with The Intercept by WikiLeaks, reveals that the U.S. spy agency targeted the cellphones and other communications devices of more than a dozen top Brazilian political and financial officials, including the country’s president Dilma Rousseff, whose presidential plane’s telephone […]

 There’s Something Wrong With The World Today and It’s 1995

-There weren’t any surprises in the “final” GDP update for Q1.
+There’s Something Wrong With The World Today and It’s 1995 There weren’t any surprises in the “final” GDP update for Q1.
 Going back to -0.2%, the same interpretations still apply, especially and including the inventory contribution.
-Economists and policymakers want to talk particularly about how Q1 is prone to “residual seasonality” but that is missing the bigger part of the problem.
-Whether Q1 was -0.2% or +2% doesn’t really matter, as what truly makes this a dangerous economic situation is that Q1 and all the prior quarters were not a steady +4%.
+Economists and policymakers want to talk particularly about how Q1 is prone to “residual seasonality” but that is missing […]

 “Brazil Just Getting Worse and Worse”